anna-arnett/Demo/Readme.md

 Ensure your Excel file DataToPlot.xlsx is properly formatted as described above.

 Adjust "Save Image" and "Legend" flags to indicate preference.
+Specify if your axes are "linear" or "log".

 Run the script: python radargraphmaker.py